eric-glb/wireguard-vps/README.md

 - attach the console to the running terminal
 - run the [cloud-init script](./cloud-init/wireguard_pi-hole_unbound.sh).

-The script [basic_script.sh](./basic_script.sh) does the same, but without any check or information display.
+The script [basic_script.sh](./basic_script.sh) does exactly the same, but without any check or information display.

 ## The cloud-init part